kshockey/indigo/_posts/2015-10-13-crawling-starting-line.md

 ---
-layout: page
+layout: post
 title: "Crawling to the Starting Line"
 date: 2015-10-13
-categories: archive
+categories: archive, hidden
-tags: hidden
+tags:
 ---

 *The following is a lightly edited version of a post previously hosted on [Librarian Burnout](https://librarianburnout.com/), published in October 2015.*